Improving trust in lab automation

 For labs to undertake root cause failure analysis, data files need to be accessible.

 With LINQ we don’t lock audit logs, so understanding anomalies and errors becomes easy.
-And because we’re vendor agnostic, any equipment within the workflows we automate with LINQ is digitally connected – whether it’s one workflow in one lab or many workcells across an entire global network, you can analyse and compare run time data from them all.
+And because we’re vendor agnostic, any equipment within the workflows we automate with LINQ is digitally connected – whether it’s one workflow in one lab or many workcells across an entire global network, you can analyze and compare run time data from them all.

 We also allow the import and export of information like run instructions, so integrated SOPs reduce the risk of operator error even for new automation users.